 OggSync does a similar job and v8.1 fixes sync problems introduced by changes at Google, but costs $29.95 a year.

-gSyncit v4 is a $19.99 Outlook add-in that enables one and two-way syncing between Outlook and Google calendar, but doesn't appear to have been updated for over a year.
+gSyncit v5 is a $19.99 Outlook add-in that enables one and two-way syncing between Outlook and Google calendar and is highly recommended by those who use it.